 When looking at downpayment assistance programs use caution: Ask how long you must own the property before you can keep the profit from a sale.

-If being a first-time buyer does not seem to fit your situation, consider this: In many programs, a first-time buyer is defined as someone who has not been an owner during the last three years or does not own as a result of divorce.
+If being a first-time buyer does not seem to fit your situation, consider this: In many programs, a first-time buyer is simply defined as someone who has not owned a home during the last three years or does not own as a result of divorce.
 In effect, it’s possible to be a first-time buyer even if you’ve owned a house before.
 For details and information speak with brokers and lenders in your community.